pipebots/sprintBotBLEControl/Documentation.md

 Sets the colour for the full LED ring.
 Used on startup and connection but doNeoRings used after.

 ###  doNeoRings();
 A single led pixel changes colour to show which case in **readButtons()** has been activated.
-This pixel spins around the ring at the same speed as the wheel turns by using the e void readIMU();
+This pixel spins around the ring at the same speed as the wheel turns by using the encoder counts to change position void readIMU();

 ## Android App